2016 Generali Open Kitzbühel – Singles

+Paolo Lorenzi won the title, defeating Nikoloz Basilashvili in the final, 6–3, 6–4.
+At the age of 34 years and seven months, Lorenzi became the oldest first-time champion in ATP history.

 Philipp Kohlschreiber was the defending champion, but lost in the second round to Karen Khachanov.

-Paolo Lorenzi won the title, defeating Nikoloz Basilashvili in the final, 6–3, 6–4.

 Seeds

 The top four seeds receive a bye into the second round.